vaibhavgautam5157/Linux-Enterprise-Homelab/Web Server ( Apache-HTTP )/README.md

 ## 🖼️ Screenshots

-All screenshots of installation, configuration, troubleshooting, and final output are available in the /Screenshots folder of this project.
+All screenshots of installation, configuration, troubleshooting, and final output are available in the `/Screenshots folder` of this project.

+---

 ## 🔍 What I Learned